-Next, you can consider applying for personal loans, and do so with several lenders, whether traditional banks or online, so that you can compare offers.
-The lenders will likely ask you to supply contact and personal information, as well as details about your employment and income.
+Next, you can consider getting prequalified for a personal loan and comparing offers from several lenders.
+They will likely ask you to supply contact and personal information as well as details about your employment and income.

 Before you sign on the dotted line, it’s smart to take the following steps:

 If you are denied a personal loan, don’t despair.
-You may have several options for moving forward:
+You may have options for moving forward:

 Appealing to the Lender

 You can try to explain the factors that led you to file for bankruptcy and how you have turned things around, whether that’s a record of on-time payments or improved savings.
-They may not change their minds, but there’s always a possibility they can adjust their decision on a case-by-case basis.
+The lending institution may not change its mind, but there’s always a possibility the lender can adjust its decision case by case.

-You likely have the best chance at an institution that you’ve worked with for years or one that is less bound to one-size-fits-all formulas —such as a local credit union, community bank, online lender, or peer-to-peer lender.
+You likely have the best chance at an institution that you’ve worked with for years or one that is less bound to one-size-fits-all formulas — a local credit union, community bank, online lender, or peer-to-peer lender.

 A co-signer who has a strong credit and income history may be able to help you qualify for a loan.
-But keep in mind that if you can’t pay, they will be responsible for paying back your loan.
+But keep in mind that if you can’t pay, the co-signer may be responsible for paying back your loan.

 Building Your Credit

-It’s okay to take some time to try to improve your credit score before re-applying for a personal loan.
+It’s OK to take some time to try to improve your credit scores before reapplying for an unsecured personal loan.
 You still have a chance to work toward reducing your other debt.
 There are many types of personal loans available, and a little waiting time to consider what’s right for you isn’t a bad thing.